NBKRedSpy/QM_LockItemTransfer/README.md

 # Change Log

+## 1.1.1
+* Fix for mod crashing for new users due to the config folder not being created.
+Thank you to TheGentlingCone for reporting this.

 ## 1.1.0
 * Fixed Rules not filtering items when an action automatically unloads a weapon or an item is directly disassembled.